 - 2013.
 Discovery and initial verification of differentially abundant proteins between multiple sclerosis patients and controls using iTRAQ and SID-SRM.
 Journal of Proteomics.
 312-325.

 - 2018.
 Vacuolar ATPase as a possible therapeutic target in human acute myeloid leukemia.
+Expert Review of Hematology.
 13-24.

 - 2017.
 Therapeutic targeting of leukemic stem cells in acute myeloid leukemia - the biological background for possible strategies.
+Expert Opinion on Drug Discovery.
 1053-1065.

 Acute myeloid leukemia research